tkreyche/I75W-Raymarine-Autopilot/README.md

 Common configuration items are stored in a secrets.py file, so the main code file doesn't need to be edited, unless the display size or other significant changes are made.
 There are optional flags available to print performance data to a console.
 There is a splash screen to demo the graphics capabilities of the board, but the working display is simple text that emulates the Tillerpilot display.
+Enabling debugging will write error messages to a file.

 ### Software Installation on the I75W Board
 1) Follow the Pimoroni instructions on how to install the latest version of their custom Micropython distribution onto the I75W board.